-- Presentations by the applicant should be kept at a minimum to leave sufficient time for dialogue between the Panel and the institution. - The concluding meeting/Exit Interview should be kept short and the program coordinator/program chair and/or key faculty should be invited.
+- Presentations by the applicant should be kept at a minimum to leave sufficient time for dialogue between the Panel and the institution. - Some discretionary elements (shaded in grey) are identified, e.g.: - The policy review is only required if such review has not occurred at the institution for some time (review guidelines will identify this).
+Generally, policy questions can be addressed as part of the Institutional Support for Program and Program Policies session. - Participants for the Institutional Support for Program and Program Policies session will be determined by the Panel based on need. - The concluding meeting/Exit Interview should be kept short and the program coordinator/program chair and/or key faculty should be invited.
 The Panel will give a high-level summary of finding.
 In addition to strengths, and as per 'PEQAB's no-surprises policy,' the Panel will make the applicant aware of any Standards that are not met or nearly met and that will be raised in the Report.
 The Panel may also ask for any additional material to be submitted.
 PEQAB staff will address the timelines for the remainder of the Review at the end of the Exit Interview.